bcgov/CONN-CCBC-portal/docs/CCBC-Disaster-Recovery-&-Cloning.md

     postgres-operator.crunchydata.com/instance-set: This is assigned to all Postgres instances within a group of spec.instances.
 In the example above, the value of this label is instance1.
 If you do not assign a label, the value is automatically set by PGO using a NN format, e.g. 00. postgres-operator.crunchydata.com/instance: This is a unique label assigned to each Postgres instance containing the name of the Postgres instance.

-Let’s look at how we can set up affinity rules for our Postgres cluster to help improve high availability.
+Let's look at how we can set up affinity rules for our Postgres cluster to help improve high availability.